tapanhegde26/summarAIzer/IaC/README.md

 # Overview
-This directory contains the Infrastructure as Code implementation for the Coconut Meeting Summarization System.
+This directory contains the Infrastructure as Code implementation for the Meeting Summarization System.
 The IaC automates the provisioning and management of cloud resources required to run the meeting summarization service.

 ## Architecture